Lizzy, at 7, was one of the most important members of our team in developing this tool. We listened to her and learned.

 • The leader asks students and teachers to spend today thinking about how they might improve the group they chose to work on.

-Tuesday: (or day 2), students vote on what suggestion to tackle first to improve the classroom and start to prioritize others
+Tuesday (or day 2): students vote on what suggestion to tackle first to improve the classroom and start to prioritize others

-• The author of the suggestion then leads the discussion with a brief explanation of why it felt important to them.
+• The student author of the suggestion then leads the discussion with a brief explanation of why it felt important to them.

 • The student leader facilitates and manages so that all students have an equal chance to voice their ideas and add on.